BIB 501. Elementary Hebrew I. (3 h)

 BIB 504.
 Advanced Hebrew.
 (3 h)

 BIB 511.
-Intro to New Testament Greek I. (3 h)
+Introduction to New Testament Greek I. (3 h)

 A beginning course in Koine Greek, covering the fundamentals of grammar, with extensive reading in New Testament texts.
-Core requirement is met only after both semesters are completed.

 BIB 512.
-Intro to New Testament Grk II.
+Introduction to New Testament Greek II.
 (3 h)

-A beginning course in Koine Greek covering the fundamentals of grammar, with extensive reading in New Testament texts.
+A beginning course in Koine Greek covering the fundamentals of grammar with extensive reading in New Testament texts.
 Core requirement is met only after both semesters are completed.

 BIB 521.
-Old Testament Interpretation I. (3 h)
+Old Testament Interpretation.
+(3 h)

 BIB 522.
 Old Testament Interpretation II.
 (3 h)